Problem Solving and Programming I

 Problem-solving and algorithm development using an object-based programming language;

 Prerequisite & Notes:

-- Prerequisite or corequisite: None
+- Prerequisite or corequisite: Math 130 or Math Placement

 - 4 Credit Hours

-- Required for Major, required for minor.
+- Required for major, required for minor.

 - Develop the ability to create non-trivial programs in an object-oriented programming